sjmikler/progress-table/README.md

-> Version 2.X introduces new features and new interactive modes.
+> Version 2.x.x introduces new features and new interactive modes.
+>
+> Version 3.x.x improves compatibility and stability.
 >
 > New features allow for previously impossible applications, see examples below.